 Anne Lynch (appointed September 2015)

 Anne Lynch is a Senior Architect with South Dublin County Council.
 Before coming to SDCC, she was acting Chief Architect in Ballymun Regeneration Limited.
-She spent more than 13 years in Ballymun delivering high quality residential, community and public realm projects many of which are award-winning.
-She also worked alongside John Byrne, Corban Walker Andrew Clancy and Jochen Gerz facilitating delivery of their respective Public Art commissions.
+She spent more than 13 years in Ballymun delivering high-quality residential, community, and public realm projects many of which are award-winning.
+She also worked alongside John Byrne, Corban Walker Andrew Clancy, and Jochen Gerz facilitating the delivery of their respective Public Art commissions.
 Prior to her time in Ballymun, Anne worked in the private sector.
 She has been a Member of the Council of the RIAI, the Architectural Graduates Association of UCD, was a founding member of the committee for the new Glasnevin Educate Together School, now DNCET and a member of the Board of Management of the NDNSP Educate Together School.

 Caroline Nolan (appointed September 2017)

 Caroline is a Senior Vice President of Audit Services in Northern Trust Corporation.
 A member of the Institute of Chartered Accountants in Ireland, Caroline has a number of years’ experience in risk management and internal controls gained through roles in both internal and external audit.
 Having been an enthusiastic visitor to Rua Red over a number of years, Caroline is keen to support the organisation in building its profile in the South Dublin area where she currently lives and has grown up.